CrossBreezeNL/crossmodel/README.md

 ### Docker

 To package the web application we build a docker image.
-There are currently two Dockerfile definitions, one based on [Alpine Linux](./Dockerfile) and one based on [Ubuntu](./Dockerfile.ubuntu).
-Some users might prefer Ubuntu over Alpine as based, which is why we have both options.
+There are currently two Dockerfile definitions, one based on [Alpine Linux](./Dockerfile) and one based on [Debian](./Dockerfile.debian).
+Some users might prefer Debian over Alpine as based, which is why we have both options.

 To create the Alpine based image, execute the following command:

     docker build -t crossmodel:0.0.0-alpine -f .\Dockerfile .

-To create the Ubuntu based image, execute the following command:
+To create the Debian based image, execute the following command:

-    docker build -t crossmodel:0.0.0-ubuntu -f .\Dockerfile.ubuntu .
+    docker build -t crossmodel:0.0.0-debian -f .\Dockerfile.debian .

 In the main build action we build and publish the Alpine version.